New Discovery Shows Wide Use of Ancient Polynesian Pottery

 Archaeologists discover evidence for ancient ceramic manufacturing and Polynesian pottery in American Samoa.

-October 29, 2012 (Newswire.com) - Territorial Archaeologist of American Samoa, Dr. Joel Klenck, states a new discovery of ancient pottery in western Tutuila Island has added to archaeological knowledge regarding the distribution of ceramic manufacturing in Polynesia.
+Online, October 29, 2012 (Newswire.com) - Territorial Archaeologist of American Samoa, Dr. Joel Klenck, states a new discovery of ancient pottery in western Tutuila Island has added to archaeological knowledge regarding the distribution of ceramic manufacturing in Polynesia.
 At the excavation at Fangamalo in American Samoa, archaeologists retrieved an array of artifacts including ceramic sherds at various stages of firing, adzes, basalt debitage, adze preforms, fire-cracked rocks, clays of different color, volcanic glass, small wafer-thin rocks, cinders, ash and other artifacts.

 Epi Suafo'a, the principal investigator of the site, remarks, "Until recently, Polynesian pottery was not discovered in western Tutuila unlike the center and eastern parts of the Island.
 In the last year, we have discovered ceramic material at Leone and Maloata.
 The amount of ceramics and range of archaeological artifacts at Fangamalo shows that the manufacture and use of pottery was not limited to central and eastern Tutuila."

 A series of one-meter square unit were excavated to a depth of nearly two meters and revealed two layers of features.
 The archaeology team sponsored by the American Samoan Power Authority (ASPA) and advised by the Historic Preservation Office worked during June, 2012, to complete the excavation and deliver all artifacts to ASPA's archaeology laboratory for further analysis.